When in limerence, some typical thoughts going through their mind could be:

 As time goes by, the intense feelings often fade away, and people are left wondering if what they felt was real or just a temporary infatuation.

-5. Start to think about the future.
+10. You start to think about your own future.

 When people are in limerence, they often live in the moment, focusing only on the present and the intense feelings that they are experiencing.